ReGYChang/go/database/neo4j.md

 - Remove one of the mandatory properties.

 - Update the properties so that the combination of property values is no longer unique.

+# Stream

+Many user and customers want to integrate Kafka and other streaming solutions with Neo4j.
+Either to ingest data into the graph from other sources.
+Or to send update events (change data capture - CDC) to the event log for later consumption.

+This extension was developed to satisfy all these use-cases and more to come.

+Neo4j Streams can run in two modes:

+- as a Neo4j plugin:
+  - Neo4j Streams Source: a transaction event handler events that sends data to a Kafka topic

+  - Neo4j Streams Sink: a Neo4j application that ingest data from Kafka topics into Neo4j via templated Cypher Statements

+  - Neo4j Streams Procedures: two procedures streams.publish, which allows custom message streaming from Neo4j to the configured environment, and streams.consume which allows to consume messages from a given topic.

+- `as a Kafka-Connect Plugin: a plugin for the Confluent Platform that allows to ingest data into Neo4j, from Kafka topics, via Cypher queries.
+At the moment it offers only the Sink functionality.